Alfareiza/scrap-up-work-com/README.md

 <img alt="GitHub followers" src="https://img.shields.io/github/followers/Alfareiza?label=Follow%20me%20%3A%29&style=social">
 </h2>

-This scrapper get in to a upwork account, catch all the jobs which are in the main page, then go to the profile page and catch also the information of the account.
+This scrapper/scanner logs into a Upwork account using selenium for the login process, catches all the jobs which are in the main page through a local file created with python and consumed with BeautifoulSoup.
+Then it navigates to the profile page with selenium, extracts certain information about the profile owner using BeautifoulSoup.
+Finally, I used pydantic to model the  scrapped data and export it into a JSON file.

+I also used mypy, flake8 and pytest for checks, linting and testing, besides of typer to facilitate easy and expandable interaction with the CLI.

 ## Table of Contents